Kyza/nests/README.md

 If you are using a large array in your nest, you can use the `fastArrays` option to make it faster.
 This _drastically_ speeds arrays back up.

-Using `fastArrays` boosts the speed from the large array example above to ~15ms.
+Using `fastArrays` boosts the speed from the large array example above to around the same as normal arrays.

 However, there's a price.
 The emitter will no longer emit events from inside arrays.
 This means you will have to run `nest.array = nest.array` after modifying the array.